aplteam/Tatin/docs/Server-TipsAndTricks.md

 https://localhost:5001/v1/list-commands
 ```

-Note that with the exception of `list-commands` these commands do not return HTML, they trigger actions.
+Note that except `list-commands` these commands do not return HTML, they trigger actions.

 ### Executing the Tatin test suite